bonny/WordPress-Simple-History/readme.txt

 - Added [WP-CLI](https://wp-cli.org) command for Simple History.
 Now you can write `wp simple-history list` to see the latest entries from the history log.
 For now `list` is the only available command.
 Let me know if you need more commands!
 - Added support for logging edits to theme files and plugin files.
 When a file is edited you will also get a quick diff on the changes, so you can see what CSS styles a client changed or what PHP changes they made in a plugin file.
 - Removed the edit file logger from the plugin logger, because it did not always work (checked wrong wp path).
-Intead the new Theme and plugins logger mentioned above will take care of this.
+Instead the new Theme and plugins logger mentioned above will take care of this.

 = 2.15 (May 2017) =